richie-omondi/AirBnB_clone/README.md

 ### AirBnB Clone - The Console//Command Interpreter

 ## Description
-This is a group project.
+This is a group project done by [Maxmillan Rutto](https://github.com/Maxrutto) and [Richard Orido](https://github.com/richie-omondi).
 It's the first step towards building a full web application: an AirBnB clone.
 This first step consists of a custom command-line interface for data management and the base classes for the storage of this data.

 ## Functionalities of this command interpreter: